actinia-org/actinia-core/docs/docs/actinia_concepts.md

 The petstore swagger UI creator[^3] can be used to show all available REST API calls and all response models in a convenient way.

-**Footnotes**

 User, user-roles and user-groups
 --------------------------------

-Actinia use the concept of users, user-roles and user-groups to manage the access to the actinia databases and API calls.
-A single user has always a specific user role and can be member of a single user-group.
+Actinia uses the concept of users, user-roles and user-groups to manage the access to the actinia databases and API calls.
+A single user has always a specific user role and can be member of one single user-group.

 The following user-roles are supported:

  1.

-     superadmin
+     superadmin:

-     :   -   Can create, modify and delete users with all user-roles
+         -   Can create, modify and delete users with all user-roles
          -   Has access to all API calls and read/write access to all databases

  2.

-     admin
+     admin:

-     :   -   Can create, modify and delete locations in a user specific database
+         -   Can create, modify and delete locations in a user specific database
          -   Can access all API calls
          -   Can create, modify and delete users with the maximum